HarHarLinks/matrix-webhook-receiver/README.md

 To use this app, first create a profile.
 I will assume Matrix-Webhook-Receiver is reachable at https://example.com/webhooks/.

 1. get a webhook URI using [matrix-appservice-webhooks](https://github.com/turt2live/matrix-appservice-webhooks) (`!webhook`)
-2. make a POST request like the following: `curl -X POST --header 'Content-Type: application/json' --data '{"token":"your-webhook-token","url":"https://matrix.example.com/appservice-webhooks/api/v1/matrix/hook/","displayName":"Choose Wisely","avatar":"http://example.com/some-image.jpg","defaultFormat":"plain","defaultEmoji":true,"defaultMsgtype":"text"}' https://example.com/webhooks/set`
+2. make a POST request like the following: `curl -X POST --header 'Content-Type: application/json' --data '{"token":"your-webhook-token","url":"https://matrix.example.com/appservice-webhooks/api/v1/matrix/hook/","displayName":"Choose Wisely","avatar":"http://example.com/some-image.jpg","template":"{{ payload  }}","defaultFormat":"plain","defaultEmoji":true,"defaultMsgtype":"text"}' https://example.com/webhooks/set`
 3. note the returned `whid`, you need it to POST messages later

-`your-webhook-token` is the alphanumeric ID after the last `/` in your webhook URL.
-The value for `url` is the rest of that URL, ending in `/`.
+`token` is the alphanumeric ID after the last `/` in your webhook URL.

+`url` is the rest of the webhook URL, ending in `/`.

 `displayName` can be freely chosen and will appear as the account posting your message to matrix.

 `avatar` is supposed to set the avatar of said account, but is currently broken upstream.

+`template` (optional) is a [Jinja2](jinja2docs.readthedocs.io) template string.
+When Matrix-Webhook-Receiver receives a [post request](#post) and a template is installed in the profile, then the request body will be applied to the template and the result posted to matrix.
+This allows a profile to format a machine readable webhook body into a pretty human readable body.
+See below for [some examples](#example-templates).

 `defaultFormat` (optional) sets the default value for `format` (`plain` or `html`), see [upstream README](https://github.com/turt2live/matrix-appservice-webhooks).